Driver killed in early morning North Jersey crash

 Goez said both the Jeep and the tractor trailer were traveling at the time of the crash.

-The driver of the tractor trailer, Elby Goez of Allentown, Pennsylvania, was not injured in the crash, according to Goez.
+The driver of the tractor trailer, Elby Diaz Allentown, Pennsylvania, was not injured in the crash, according to Goez.

 The road was closed northbound for about four hours for the cleanup and investigation which is ongoing.